Law Enforcement

 Naloxone for Law Enforcement

-The following Controlled Substances Reference Table has been compiled by the State of Ohio Board of Pharmacy to assist law enforcement officials in determining whether or not a drug or drug product is a controlled substance and, if controlled, the schedule in which it has been placed by the Federal Drug Enforcement Administration, the State of Ohio Board of Pharmacy or the Ohio General Assembly.
+The following Controlled Substances Reference Tables have been compiled by the Ohio Board of Pharmacy to assist law enforcement officials in determining whether or not a drug or drug product is a controlled substance and, if controlled, the schedule in which it has been placed by the United States Drug Enforcement Administration (DEA), the Ohio Board of Pharmacy, or the Ohio General Assembly.

 In addition, the table indicates the number of the finished dosage unit that constitutes bulk amount according to division (D) of section 2925.01 of the Ohio Revised Code.